omerome83/CurrentWeather/README.md

 # CurrentWeather
 A weather app which utilizes the [OpenWeatherMap](https://openweathermap.org/api) api.
-It displays the weather of the location the user enters.
+It displays the weather of the city the user enters.

-The user can toggle the temperature from Fehrenheit to Celsius with a simple click.
-It can also take the user to the location via Google Maps.
+Toggle the temperature from Fehrenheit to Celsius with a simple click and also go to the location via [Google Maps](https://www.google.com/maps).

 ## Screenshot
 ![](./screenshot.png)